- Folklife's constitution.

 To set up (1-off) or ongoing |

 All prices include VAT.
-Does not include email, computer software, hardware, Ko-Fi/PayPal payment fees, etc.
+Does not include email, computer software, hardware, Ko-Fi, PayPal, & bank payment fees.

 WEBMATE annual totals 2025